valu-digital/ptv-for-wordpress/README.md

 **Always test plugin and its updates in the staging environment before adding it to the production environment.**

-### Importing services and service channels from PTV OUT API.
+### Importing services and service channels using PTV OUT API.

 Plugin uses background processing library to handle the import process.
 Import can be triggered by following curl command.